opendatacube/datacube-k8s-eks/odc_k8s/README.md

 The module provisions the following resources:

-- Install kubernetes core components - tiller, helm, flux, fluxcloud.
+- Install kubernetes core components - helm, flux, fluxcloud.
 - Optionally creates a AWS CloudWatch log group to collect logs for your cluster.
 - Setup `aws-auth` ConfigMap settings for user/role based cluster access.

 ## Manage Cluster Access

 When you create an Amazon EKS cluster, the IAM entity user or role, such as a federated user that creates the cluster, is automatically granted `system:masters` permissions in the cluster's RBAC configuration.
 To grant additional AWS users or roles the ability to interact with your cluster, you must edit the `aws-auth` ConfigMap within Kubernetes.

 ### MapRoles config